 Partner agencies can also request disclosure is made of an offender's past history where it is believed someone is at risk of harm.
 This is known as 'right to know'.

 There are many risk assessment models and 'tools' available.
 Practitioners need to be confident that the use of a particular tool has been adopted and supported by the agencies in their area.
-Also that the risk assessment tool is both culturally sensitive and also explicitly considers the risks to children and is not exclusively adult focused.
+Any risk assessment tool should be both culturally sensitive and explicitly consider the risks to any children.
+It should not be exclusively adult focused.
 The use of any risk assessment tool should be underpinned by a thorough analysis of the information otherwise available such as past history of offending.
 The risks should be interpreted to also determine the potential dangerousness of the alleged perpetrator.

 The full extent of the impact on children of exposure to domestic abuse is often not fully understood until a child feels safe; they will need several opportunities over a period of time to talk about their experiences.